storytracer/tempopedia-directory/pages/01.directory/omeka-s/item.md

 !
 Website https://omeka.org/s/
 !
 Price: Free
 !
 License: Open Source
+!
+Skill level: 🏋️‍♀️ Trained end-user (for use) / 👩‍🔧 Administrator (for setup)

 Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
 It creates a local network of independently curated exhibits sharing a collaboratively built pool of items and their metadata.